 Important information about the Foreign Account Tax Compliance Act.

-The Code of Banking Practice (PDF, 140 KB) (the Code) is the banking industries' charter on good banking practice.
+The Banking Code of Practice (the Code) is the banking industries' charter on good banking practice.
 It establishes key commitments and obligations to customers on standards, procedures, disclosures and principles of conduct.
-HSBC has been a subscriber of the Code since June 2004 and recently adopted the revised Code in February 2014.
+HSBC has been a subscriber of the Code since June 2004 and recently adopted the revised Code in March 2020.
 HSBC applies these standards therein when dealing with HSBC customers who are 'individuals' and 'small businesses'.

 Family Law Court Procedures (PDF, 29 KB)